USS Clamagore: Post operational history

 Clamagore was decommissioned on 12 June 1975 and stricken on 27 June 1975 after having served in the Navy for thirty years.
 She was donated as a museum ship on 6 August 1979.

 Clamagore arrived at Patriot's Point Naval & Maritime Museum, Charleston, South Carolina in May 1981, where she was moored as a museum ship along with aircraft carrier Yorktown and destroyer Laffey.

 Clamagore was listed on the National Register of Historic Places and designated a National Historic Landmark on 29 June 1989.

-According to the South Carolina Department of Archives and History, Clamagore "is now the only surviving GUPPY type III submarine in the United States.
-She represents the continued adaptation and use of war-built diesel submarines by the Navy for the first two decades after the war."
+According to the South Carolina Department of Archives and History, Clamagore was the last surviving GUPPY type III submarine in the United States.
 The GUPPY conversion submarines constituted the bulk of the nation's submarine force through the mid-1960s.

-Due to severe degradation of the hull the Patriot Point museum has on several occasions looked for an alternate means to preserve the vessel.
+Due to severe degradation of the hull the Patriot Point museum had, on several occasions, looked for an alternate means to preserve the vessel.
 On 10 January 2017 the Palm Beach County Commissioners voted unanimously to approve funds for the vessel to be sunk as an artificial reef.
 On 16 April 2019 a group of retired submariners sued the State of South Carolina to save the Clamagore.
 In early 2020, the museum formed a plan to sink Clamagore at the Vermilion Reef site before the 2021 hurricane season.
-As of 2022 the museum has announced plans to scrap the submarine as the cost of preservation is considered unsupportable.
+The next year, the museum announced plans to scrap the submarine as the cost of preservation was considered unsupportable.

-During the summer of 2022, the museum began the process of scrapping the Clamagore despite calls to save the historical submarine.
+During the summer of 2022, the museum began the process of scrapping the Clamagore.
+Its National Historic Landmark designation was withdrawn in September 2024.